Generalized Neural Sorting Networks with Error-Free Differentiable Swap Functions: Sorting Networks with Differentiable Swap Functions

 where $\beta$ is steepness; see the work~\citep{PetersenF2022iclr} for the details of these numerical and theoretical analyses.
 Here, we would like to emphasize that the important point of such monotonic sigmoid functions is strict monotonicity.
 However, as will be discussed in~\secref{sec:analysis}, it induces an error accumulation problem, which can degrade the performance of the sorting network.

-By either \eqref{eqn:min_max_hard} or \eqref{eqn:min_max_soft}, the permutation matrix $\bP$ (henceforth, denoted as $\bP_{\hard}$ and $\bP_{\soft}$ for \eqref{eqn:min_max_hard} and \eqref{eqn:min_max_soft}, respectively) is calculated by the procedure of sorting network: \begin{enumerate} \item Building a pre-defined sorting network with a fixed number of wires -- a wire is a component for comparing and swapping two elements; \item Feeding an unordered sequence $\bs$ into the pre-defined sorting network and calculating a wire-wise permutation matrix $\bP_i$ for each wire $i$ iteratively; \item Calculating the permutation matrix $\bP$ by multiplying all wire-wise permutation matrices. \end{enumerate}
+By either \eqref{eqn:min_max_hard} or \eqref{eqn:min_max_soft}, the permutation matrix $\bP$ (henceforth, denoted as $\bP_{\hard}$ and $\bP_{\soft}$ for \eqref{eqn:min_max_hard} and \eqref{eqn:min_max_soft}, respectively) is calculated by the following procedure of a sorting network: (i) Building a pre-defined sorting network with a fixed number of wires -- a wire is a component for comparing and swapping two elements; (ii) Feeding an unordered sequence $\bs$ into the pre-defined sorting network and calculating a wire-wise permutation matrix $\bP_i$ for each wire $i$ iteratively; (iii) Calculating the permutation matrix $\bP$ by multiplying all wire-wise permutation matrices.